maniospas/Blombly/docs/basics/iterables.md

 ## Vectors

 Vectors correspond collections to consecutive float values.
-They differ from lists in that they hold floats and have a fixed size.
+They differ from lists in that they hold only floats and have a fixed size.
 This known information is leveraged to provide performant implementations of scientific computations.

 <br>